-Full examples are worked out in the example notebooks in the example notebook.
+Full examples are worked out in the notebooks shown in Examples.

 To report issues, contribute code, or suggest improvements to this documentation, visit the RdTools development repository on github.

 Contents 1

 2 Contents

 Degradation and Soiling

 Both degradation and soiling analyses are based on normalized yield, similar to performance index.
 Usually, this is computed at the daily level although other aggregation periods are supported.
 A typical analysis of soiling and degradation contains the following: